Introduction

 Summary [ 0s 38ms 494µs] 1/1 tests run: all 1 passed

-Let's edit the test to actually do something, the default example test can be found in <project>/tests/example/
+Let's edit the test to actually do something, right now it simply contains Hello World

 .

-Write something else in there and see what happens
+Write something else in there and see what happens:

 -Hello World